-The Corporation is the Governing Body of the college, which has been established through the merger of Seevic College and Palmer’s College on 1 August 2017.
+The Corporation is the Governing Body of the college, established through the merger of Seevic College and Palmer’s College on 1 August 2017.

 Each college was established under the Further and Higher Education Act 1992.
 Following the merger, the Corporation changed its name in November 2018 to Unified Seevic Palmer’s College, using the trading name of USP College.
-The Corporation exists to provide Further and Higher Education and is also allowed to supply goods and services in connection with its provision of education.
+The Corporation exists to provide Further and Higher Education and is also allowed to supply goods and services in connection with its education provision.

 The USP College Governance

-The Corporation’s function is to decide on strategic policy and the overall direction of the college, as well as monitoring the performance of the most senior managers in the college to ensure the quality and effectiveness of provision that is offered to students within the area.
+The Corporation’s function is to decide on strategic policy and the overall direction of the college and monitor the performance of the most senior managers in the college to ensure the quality and effectiveness of provision that is offered to students within the area.

-The Corporation’s Instrument and Articles of Government provide the legal basis on which it operates, specifying the composition of the Corporation, the way in which it must conduct its business, its duties and responsibilities and its role as an employer, with regard to students and with regard to the discharge of its financial responsibilities.
+The Corporation’s Instrument and Articles of Government provide the legal basis on which it operates, specifying the composition of the Corporation, how it must conduct its business, its duties and responsibilities and its role as an employer, with regard to students and with regard to the discharge of its financial responsibilities.

-The Corporation must be properly constituted and each member of the Corporation owes a fiduciary duty to the college, that is, they must show the highest loyalty to the college and act in good faith in its interests.
-Effectively each member must try to act honestly, diligently and independently whilst, at the same time, paying due attention to the requirement to take collective responsibility as part of a corporate body.
-The Corporation regularly reviews and updates all of its policies and procedures which provide the framework for its operations, to ensure that they are up to date and comply with the best practice in the sector and particularly the key principles for public office, namely:
+The Corporation must be properly constituted.
+Each member of the Corporation owes a fiduciary duty to the college; that is, they must show the highest loyalty to the college and act in good faith in its interests.
+Effectively, each member must try to act honestly, diligently, and independently while paying due attention to the requirement to take collective responsibility as part of a corporate body.
+The Corporation regularly reviews and updates all of its policies and procedures, which provide the framework for its operations, to ensure that they are up to date and comply with the best practice in the sector and particularly the key principles for public office, namely:

-These values are enshrined in the Code of Conduct outlining the standards set by the Corporation for governorship and the way in which it conducts its business.
-This includes an open Register of Interests for Members which is available for public scrutiny.
+These values are enshrined in the Code of Conduct, outlining the standards set by the Corporation for governorship and how it conducts its business.
+This includes an open Register of Interests for Members, which is available for public scrutiny.
 The key documents which relate to the governance of the college are:

 - Instrument and Articles of Government